 So Many Questions – So Little Time – The King of the Arameans?

+Intelligence in some regards may be defined as, a disciplined tolerance for conjecture.
 As fate would have it, Antiochus’ celestial observatory was never completely finished, while the Magician priests apparently departed and abandoned the site sometime during the decade following the 2

 - What were the Magicians looking for?